AhmedSA19980/convertUnits/README.md

 * convert  lbs to kg.
 * convert  kg to lb

-### run validation to check units or input written in correct form
+### run validation to check units or input written in correct formula
+##  chatBot to help the vistor understanding the math behind it

 The web App consist of  nodejs(backend) html(frond-end), in addition runnin tests using mohca framework !

-## add chatBot to help the vistor understanding the math behind it

 testCases:
 A- unitTest